-Richard Cornuelle, author of Reclaiming The American Dream: The Role of Private Individuals and Voluntary Associations (Transaction Publishers, New Brunswick, N.J., 1993, 258 pages, $19.95 paperback), is the man who restored Alexis de Tocqueville to his rightful place in American history.
+Richard Cornuelle, author of Reclaiming The American Dream, subtitled, The Role of Private Individuals and Voluntary Associations (Transaction Publishers, New Brunswick, N.J., 1993, 258 pages, $19.95 paperback), is the man who restored Alexis de Tocqueville to his rightful place in American history.

 Cornuelle had worked as a young man for Garet Garrett.
 A good observer, he had noticed that it had become fashionable to speak of American life in terms of only two sectors: the public, a euphemism for government; and the private, or commercial sector.
 The division seemed somehow wrong.
 Cornuelle discovered the inadequacy of the two-part division by reading Tocqueville's Democracy in America, in which the Frenchman marveled about our tendency to handle public business through associations that had no connections with the state.
 Americans founded associations to give entertainments, to found seminaries, to build inns, to construct churches, to diffuse books, to send missionaries to the Antipodes, and to establish hospitals and schools.

 The omission of the independent sector had resulted in a tendency to shuffle off work onto government.
 It ignored the Kiwanis, Rotary, Civitan, and Lions clubs, as well as the Chambers of Commerce, and some 3,500 independent private hospitals.
 “There were,” so Cornuelle observed, “1,357 private colleges and universities, and enrollments in them went up faster than in the public schools.”